Dev-Drew/LemonadeAPI/README.md

 A stripe secret key for can be generated through [stripes website](https://stripe.com/).
 If you're having a hard time checkout [this guide](https://www.appinvoice.com/en/s/documentation/how-to-get-stripe-publishable-key-and-secret-key-23).

 To send and receive emails this project has been configured with [mailtrap](https://mailtrap.io/).
-You'll need to create an account on their website to generate user and password
+To view the emails, you'll need to create an account on their website to generate user and password.

-You're .env should look something like this when complete
+Your .env file should look something like this when complete
 ```bash
 STRIPE_TEST_KEY=sk_test_51JVNu0LvFtdDa1wmNLgNXZy3whQzCa7ojb3DG8aMEWmxfwNCXTlz2yWvp27aRQLQFL0pFecfJol7kPvo87DWlrZC00kO6GJOhM
 MAILTRAP_USER=2a798c947a2e44